a11y-reviews/a11y.reviews/index.md

 ### Medium

-20 January 2019.
-Medium has no method to provide alternative text for images.
-Some authors get around this by adding a description of the image in the caption, but screen readers will often announce the file name of the image instead.
+4 September 2019.
+Medium now has a method to provide alternative text for images.
+Because it was only recently added, some authors got around this by adding a description of the image in the caption, but screen readers will often announce the file name of the image instead.
+Those Medium posts will not be updated unless the author decides to do so.

 Medium does not support tables for data grids.
 Authors get around this by posting screen shots of tables.
 These screen shots also do not have alternative text.